statisticsnorway/ssb-dash-framework/docs/explanations/variableselector.md

 In order to simplify usage of inputs and states we recommend creating a dict called dynamic_states.

-Lets assume you have the input 'identifier' and the states 'year' and 'quarter'.
+Lets assume you have the input 'identifier' and the states 'year' and 'quarter', and want to return a dataframe filtered on those variables.
+You could try something like the below example.

 ```python
     def module_callbacks(self):